nens/lizard-docs/source/d_general.rst

 * Use the Data Management App
 * Use the Lizard API
-* Use the Lizard FTP
+* Use the Lizard FTP (will become absolete)

 Use of the Data Management App is fairly straightforward and is build upon our API.
-If you want to upload larger raster datasets, please make use of our FTP server.
+If you want to upload larger raster datasets, please make use of our API.
-Questions about FTP server access can be send to servicedesk@nelen-schuurmans.nl.

 Using the Data Management App
 ++++++++++++++++++++++++++++++